Left Continue shopping

 Environmental chemistry

-A landmark field and laboratory study documented P. badius depositing up to 30,000 mg of DAME (tetrachloro-1,4-dimethoxybenzene) per kilogram of colonized substrate — an exceptional accumulation of a chlorinated aromatic.
-This halogenated metabolite connects P. badius to fungal organohalogen production and environmental halogen cycles.
-No direct human therapeutic applications have been studied.
+This is the headline.
+A landmark field and lab study caught P. badius depositing up to 30,000 mg of DAME (that is tetrachloro-1,4-dimethoxybenzene) per kilogram of the wood it colonized, an extraordinary load of a chlorinated aromatic.
+That single metabolite is what ties this fungus to organohalogen production and the way chlorine cycles through the environment.
+No one has studied it for any direct human therapeutic use.

 Chlorinated hydroquinones (chloroneb-related)